Skip to main content

 Once authenticated, if the reader doesn't yet have access:

-1. The overlay shows the credit price for the article
+1. The inline panel shows the credit price for the article

 2. Reader clicks "Unlock" → SDK calls the purchase API